Hands on: Huawei P40 Pro review

 EMUI 10.1 supports Android's Dark Mode, but a feature we found missing was a setting to schedule the switch between it and regular mode.
 We've seen other phones that switch to dark mode at sunset and back to light mode at sunrise, and we’d have liked to see it on the Huawei P40 Pro as well.

-Huawei has also introduced a voice assistant named Celia and a video chatting app built- both of which will be added through software updates on the Huawei P40 series.
+Huawei is also introducing a voice assistant named Celia and a video chatting app, both of which will be added through software updates to the Huawei P40 series.

 Early verdict